AleksicIvan/world-clock/README.md

 # World-clock

-TThis is my first web app ever.
+This is my first web app ever.
 I would like to thank Mozilla MDN, JSBelgrade group,  Anthony Alicea from Udemy and Gordon Zhu and his work on annotated Eloquent JavaScript version.

 ## Prerequisites